yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 Manually, set up the source-replica database with the same schema as that of the source database with the following considerations:

-- The table names on the source-replica database need to be case insensitive (YB Voyager currently does not support case-sensitivity).
 - Do not create indexes and triggers at the schema setup stage, as it will degrade performance of importing data into the source-replica database.
 Create them later as described in [cutover to source-replica](#cutover-to-source-replica-optional).

-- Disable foreign key constraints and check constraints on the source-replica database.
+- For Oracle migrations, disable foreign key constraints and check constraints on the source-replica database.

 ### Export data from source